-Millennials are a hot topic for employers right now.
-These individuals, born between 1981 and 1996, are thought to be the most powerful generation for companies around the world at present.
-In 2016, millennials became the largest generation in the US labour force, and it was predicted that they would represent 50% of the global workforce by 2020.
+Millennials in the workplace are a hot topic right now.
+These individuals, born between 1981 and 1996, are thought to be the most powerful generation for companies around the world at the moment, and in 2016 they became the largest generation in the US labour force, and it was predicted that they would represent 50% of the global workforce by 2020.

 In 2021, Great Place To Work® and Fortune magazine announced their latest list of Best Workplaces for Millennials™.
 In trying to figure out what motivates and satisfies millennials in the workplace, it is probably a good idea to start with these organisations, 70% of whom saw record jumps in employee experience scores.
 So, in this article, we’re going to look at ways to attract, retain and keep millennials engaged in the workplace.
 Let’s go!

 In order to formulate the list of Best Workplaces For Millennials, Great Place to Work® surveyed more than 5.3 million people on the extent to which they thought their organisation creates a Great Place to Work For All™.
 The majority of the evaluation (85%) was based on what millennials say about their experiences of trust and reaching their full human potential as part of their organization, no matter who they are or what they do.
 The remaining 15% of the rank was based on an assessment of millennials’ daily experiences of innovation, the company’s values, and the effectiveness of leaders.